ralphjsmit/filament/packages/schemas/docs/05-wizards.md

 ])->startOnStep(2)
 ```

-<UtilityInjection set="layoutComponents" version="4.x">As well as allowing a static value, the `startOnStep()` method also accepts a function to dynamically calculate it.
+<UtilityInjection set="schemaComponents" version="4.x">As well as allowing a static value, the `startOnStep()` method also accepts a function to dynamically calculate it.
 You can inject various utilities into the function as parameters.</UtilityInjection>

 ## Allowing steps to be skipped